Selling Property in Sri Lanka: Capital Gains Tax Guide

 The principal residence exemption is the one most homeowners care about.
 The key word is "place of residence."
 A house you've rented out for the last two years won't qualify even if you used to live there.
 And the ownership and occupancy tests are both required, not either-or.

-The Inland Revenue (Amendment) Bill of 2026 proposes three changes that property sellers should know about.
-None are law yet, but they signal where things are heading.
+The Inland Revenue (Amendment) Act, No. 11 of 2026 brought three changes that property sellers need to know about.
+These are now law, not proposals.

 - Mandatory TIN for property transactions, from April 1, 2026.
-You'll need to present your TIN Certificate to the Registrar-General to register land or title, and to the local authority for building plan approval.
-The same applies to share transfers in unlisted companies.
+You now need to present your TIN Certificate to the Registrar-General to register land or title, and to the local authority for building plan approval.
+This requirement sits in Section 103(6) of the Act.
 If you've been putting off TIN registration, see our TIN guide.

 - New exemption for gifts to the Government or a public university.
-A transfer to either is treated as a "non-taxing event," so no gain arises.
+Under Section 46(3A), a transfer of an asset as a gift to the Government of Sri Lanka or a university is treated as a no-gain, no-loss event, so no capital gains tax arises.

-The bigger picture is that capital gains compliance is being tightened, not loosened.
+The bigger picture is that capital gains compliance has tightened, not loosened.
 The TIN requirement in particular pulls property transactions firmly into the formal tax net, because no TIN means no registration, and no registration means no transfer.

 How do I keep track of all this?